carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 Create a method to connect human-readable language instructions to steps (or activity) and collection of steps in software installation domain (machine learning a planning domain).
 We limit ourselves to tasks that can be characterized as "software installation and involve manually downloading, extracting, compiling, or configuring individual components; instead, they just.
 Examples of such tasks are also run a single command to install the desired software and its dependencies.
 To the best of our knowledge this work is the first to mine complex task descriptions from the readmes and translate them into executable agent plans.

-We will present the different steps from the instruction in natural language to an executable plan with the example sentence **"Place the cup on the table"** **Install package from source**.
+We will present the different steps from the instruction in natural language to an executable plan with the example sentence: **Install package from source**.

 #### 1. structure of instructions is identified